 Pre-requisites include: Ages 14-15; ability to pass a swim test (to go on the canoe trip), accommodation exists if unable to pass.

 This program is focused on building your ‘hard skills’ in adventure programs and getting you to begin to think, discuss and reflect about your experiences.
 Opportunities to become certified in Bronze Medallion/Cross alongside adventure education training in our many program areas at Geneva Park.
 Building knowledge and skills in land, water and challenge based activity areas.
 The group will embark on a 3-4 day canoe trip that will focus on action and reflection.
 This program focus is on the ‘What’ component of an adventure based learning program where we unpack what the experience is in reality and prepares you for future leadership in adventure programming.
 (Note: this is replacing the former Young Leaders (YL) program)

 Pre-requisites include: Ages 15-16; ability to pass a swim test.

 This program focuses on the development of your ‘soft skills’ and learning to behave as a Leader.
 Focused placements in your skill areas will help forge the behaviours required to move onto an instructional leadership role in your future.
 Leadership skills will develop further on a 5-day canoe expedition and consolidate with an overnight-supervised solo experience where your actions and reflections will integrate into behavioural leadership change..
 This program focuses on the ‘So What’ component of an adventure based learning program where we begin to take our experiences and knowledge from them and apply new action and behaviour into daily life.
 (Note: this is replacing the former Advanced Leaders (AL) program)

-Pre-requisites include: Must be 17 at start of the program; ability to pass a swim test.
+Pre-requisites include: Ages 16-17; ability to pass a swim test.